Victor Cousin: Political troubles disrupt career

-France's political troubles interfered for a time with his career.
-In the events of 1814–1815 he took the royalist side.
+France's political troubles interfered with his career.
+In the events of 1814–1815, he took the royalist side.
 He adopted the views of the party known as doctrinaire, of which Royer-Collard was the philosophical leader.
-He seems to have gone further, and to have approached the extreme Left.
-Then came a reaction against liberalism, and in 1821–1822 Cousin was deprived of his offices in the faculty of letters and in the Normal School.
-The Normal School was swept away, and Cousin shared the fate of Guizot, who was ejected from the chair of history.
+He seems to have gone further and to have approached the extreme Left.
+Then came a reaction against liberalism, and in 1821–1822, Cousin was deprived of his offices in the faculty of letters and in the École Normale.
+The École Normale was swept away, and Cousin shared the fate of François Guizot, who was ejected from the chair of history.
 This enforced abandonment of public teaching was a mixed blessing: he set out for Germany with a view to further philosophical study.
 While at Berlin in 1824–1825 he was thrown into prison, either on some ill-defined political charge at the instance of the French police, or as a result of an indiscreet conversation.
-Freed after six months, he remained under the suspicion of the French government for three years.
+Freed after six months, he remained under suspicion of the French government for three years.
 It was during this period that he developed what is distinctive in his philosophical doctrine.
 His eclecticism, his ontology and his philosophy of history were declared in principle and in most of their salient details in the Fragments philosophiques (Paris, 1826).
 The preface to the second edition (1833) and the third (1838) aimed at a vindication of his principles against contemporary criticism.
 Even the best of his later books, the Philosophie écossaise, the Du vrai, du beau, et du bien, and the Philosophie de Locke, were simply matured revisions of his lectures during the period from 1815 to 1820.
-The lectures on Locke were first sketched in 1819, and fully developed in the course of 1829.
+The lectures on Locke were first sketched in 1819 and fully developed in the course of 1829.

 During the seven years when he was prevented from teaching, he produced, besides the Fragments, the edition of the works of Proclus (6 vols., 1820–1827), and the works of René Descartes (II vols., 1826).
 He also commenced his Translation of Plato (13 vols.), which occupied his leisure time from 1825 to 1840.
 One sees in the Fragments very distinctly the fusion of the different philosophical influences by which his opinions were finally matured.
 For Cousin was as eclectic in thought and habit of mind as he was in philosophical principle and system.
 It is with the publication of the Fragments of 1826 that the first great widening of his reputation is associated.
-In 1827 followed the Cours de l'histoire de la philosophie.
+In 1827, followed the Cours de l'histoire de la philosophie.